- 1 Hiking the Kungsleden trial

 Day 1, 2 & 3 On our way to Abisko

 Because of the luggage we had to stay for two extra days at the Abisko Tourist Station in the small mountain village.
 The first day we did a walk near the Torneträsk lake and Abisko river.
 The day after we walked up the hill to the ‘Abisko sky station’.
 Most of the tourists took the ski lift while we were sweating en climbing underneath them.
 True the clouds and over a snow field we arrived at the sky station, one of the best spots in Scandinavia to spot the aurora borealis in the winter season.
 We drank some warm tea an went down the other way.
 After a rewarding 16 km walk we where back at our hostel where we had some pasta an went to sleep.

 After some emails, telephone calls and a taxi that costed me 240€ we finally had our backpacks.
 HAPPY, that was the feeling at that moment.We could start the ‘Dag Hammarskjöld trail‘, the most northern part of the Kungsleden or ‘Kings trail’.

 Kungsleden (The King’s Trail) is a hiking trail in northern Sweden, approximately 440-kilometre (270 mi) long, between Abisko in the north and Hemavan in the south.It passes through, near the southern end, the Vindelfjällen Nature Reserve, one of the largest protected areas in Europe.
 In the winter Kungsleden is a ski trail with approximately the same route.
 We walked the first 105 km till the Sami village Nikkaluokta.

-We got some extra supplies and gas from the shop and started the track just 100m from the mountain station.
-We walked near the mighty river in the Abisko National Parc.
+At the shop we got some extra supplies and gas and started the track just 100m from the mountain station, starting near the mighty river in the Abisko National Parc.